CFiggers/jgraph/README.md

   :dependencies ["https://github.com/CFiggers/jgraph"])
 ```

-Then, use `jpm` to install dependencies locally
+- Then, use `jpm` to install dependencies locally (i.e. only in a single project)
 ```bash
 $ jpm deps --local
 ```